 Symptoms may begin in a situation of dim lighting, sudden excitement, after taking certain medicines or after a general anaesthetic.

-The symptoms usually continue to worsen unless treated and you should seek help immediately.
+The symptoms usually continue to worsen unless treated and help should be sought immediately.
 Either an optician or an eye specialist (ophthalmologist) can make the diagnosis.
 A family doctor will able to recognise the symptoms and will know to send the person directly to hospital.

-You should not try to cover the affected eye with a patch or a blindfold.
-If you do this, your pupil will dilate further and this can worsen the situation.
-Don't lie down in a darkened room - lying down can tend to raise the pressure in your eye still further.
+It is important not to cover the affected eye with a patch or a blindfold which would cause the pupil to dilate further and worsen the situation.
+It is also important not to lie down in a darkened room - lying down can tend to raise the pressure in the eye still further.
 A darkened room will further dilate the pupil, making things worse.

-The first treatment is medication to lower the pressure within your eye.
+The first treatment is medication to lower the pressure within the eye.
 There are various types of medicine and eye drops that may be used in different combinations.
 Treatments may include:

-- Eye drops containing beta-blocker medication (to reduce fluid production in your eye) and steroids (to reduce inflammation) - for example, timolol.
+- Eye drops containing beta-blocker medication (to reduce fluid production in the eye) - for example, timolol.

 - An injection of a medicine called acetazolamide.

-- Other types of eye drops are also used, including steroid eye drops.
+- Other types of eye drops are also used, including steroid eye drops which reduce inflammation.

 - Other fluid-reducing medication such as mannitol which is given into a vein (intravenously).

-When the pressure in your eye has gone down, further treatment is needed to prevent acute glaucoma from coming back.
-This involves using laser treatment or surgery to make a small hole in your iris.
-The hole allows fluid to flow freely around your iris and can stop the iris bulging forwards and blocking the trabecular meshwork in the future.
+When the acute pressure in the eye has reduced, further treatment is needed to prevent acute glaucoma from coming back.
+This involves using laser treatment or surgery to make a small hole in the iris.
+The hole allows fluid to flow freely around the iris and can stop the iris bulging forwards and blocking the trabecular meshwork in the future.

 - Surgical treatment called surgical iridectomy is another option.
-A small, triangular hole is made in your iris.
-The hole is visible afterwards as a very small, black triangle at the edge of your iris.
+A small, triangular hole is made in the iris.
+The hole is visible afterwards as a very small, black triangle at the edge of the iris.

 Usually, laser or surgical treatment will be advised for the other eye, often at the same time.
-This is to prevent acute glaucoma in the other eye, which is otherwise quite likely.
-Sometimes eye drops are needed longer-term to help keep your eye pressure under control.
+This is to prevent acute glaucoma in the other eye (as the second eye is more prone to acute glaucoma as well).
+Sometimes eye drops are needed longer-term to help keep eye pressure under control.

 The outlook (prognosis) is good if treatment is started quickly.
-Your eye can recover and laser treatment or surgery can prevent the problem coming back.
-If the attack is severe, or if treatment is delayed, the high pressure in your eye can damage the optic nerve and blood vessels.
-If this is the case, there is a risk that your vision will be permanently reduced in the affected eye.
+The eye can recover and laser treatment or surgery can prevent the problem coming back.
+If the attack is severe, or if treatment is delayed, the high pressure in the eye can damage the optic nerve and blood vessels.
+If this is the case, there is a risk that vision will be permanently reduced in the affected eye.

 Driving and glaucoma